alphagov/notifications-admin/docs/index.md

   6. If you intend to use the GOV.UK Notify API, create a new API key.
 This will be used to connect to the GOV.UK Notify API.

-    You can provide all your developers with test keys so they can experiment in the Sandbox environment.
+    You can provide all your developers with keys so they can experiment in the Sandbox environment.
 But keep the number of keys for real integrations to a minimum number of people on your team.

 <a name="integrateNotify"></a>
 ## Integrate the GOV.UK Notify API into your service